"For" and "with" expressions

 except that the function it calls is named with-block

-instead of for-loop
+instead of for-loop.

-However, using with
+However, using with instead of for

 implies that the body will usually execute only once.